Holy Angel University: History

+Establishment

 Holy Angel University (HAU), located in Angeles City, Philippines, was established in June 1933 as Holy Angel Academy (HAA) by Don Juan D. Nepomuceno and Fr.
 Pedro P. Santos.
 Initially, it provided Catholic education to 78 high school students and became the first Catholic co-educational high school run by laypersons in the country.

+Postwar growth

-After World War II, the Academy expanded its offerings, adding a tertiary department in 1947 and transitioning to a 4-year collegiate program.
+After World War II, the academy expanded its offerings, adding a tertiary department in 1947 and transitioning to a 4-year collegiate program.
 In 1961, the institution was renamed Holy Angel College (HAC), under the leadership of Don Juan D. Nepomuceno.
 It continued to grow, introducing various engineering and business programs.

+University status

 On December 4, 1981, HAC achieved university status and became Holy Angel University (HAU).
 The university's growth continued, with expansions in both physical infrastructure and academic offerings, including graduate programs and technical courses.